 Jessica is an advocate in arts education having spent time working for Houston’s Society for the Performing Arts to bring artists from around the world to Houston’s schools and communities.
 She is certified to teach within the Houston Independent School District and has led dance programs at Sharpstown High School and Edgar Allen Poe Elementary.
 While working as an educator, she had the opportunity to teach dance as education to hundreds of students each year and collaborate with local artists including Jane Weiner with Hope Stone Dance.

-Jessica enjoys sharing her knowledge in dance with young artists and she is excited to begin her journey with River Oaks Dance.
+Jessica enjoys sharing her knowledge in dance with young artists and she is excited to continue her journey with River Oaks Dance.